Use Case

 Single optimized image output

-Multiple image exposures
+Multiple image transfers

 Use Case Suitability